anegg0/doc.palm.readthedocs/docs/index.md

 ## What's Palm?

-Palm network is an Ethereum sidechain dedicated to selling, purchasing, and trading high value NFTs that are associated with real-world and digital assets.
+Palm network is an Ethereum sidechain dedicated to selling, purchasing, and trading NFTs that are associated with real-world and digital assets.

 Palm uses IBFT 2.0 proof of authority (PoA) consensus, with network validators being run by partners and key stakeholders.
 IBFT 2.0 is over 99% more energy efficient than proof of work (PoW) networks.
 Palm will continue to onboard new validators and progressively increase decentralization over time.

 A bridge relay service connects payment tokens and NFTs on Ethereum and the Palm network, with bridging contracts deployed on both networks to manage the connection.